mantidproject/mantid/docs/source/release/v3.10.0/framework.rst

 - Fixed two issues with absolute rotations that affected :ref:`RotateInstrumentComponent <algm-RotateInstrumentComponent>`.
 Previously, setting the absolute rotation of a component to ``R`` would result in its rotation being ``parent-rotation * R * inverse(relative-parent-rotation)``.
 - :ref:`MonteCarloAbsorption <algm-MonteCarloAbsorption>` has been modified to allow `EventWorkspace` as input
 - Fixed an issue where the log `proton_charge_by_period` was not loaded for `LoadEventNexus <algm-LoadEventNexus>`.
+- Fixed an issue where :ref:`algm-MonteCarloAbsorption` would use the wavelengths from the first histogram of *InputWorkspace* only making the algorithm unusable for workspaces with varying bins.

 Deprecated
 ##########